Aln999/HPC/README.md

 09.cpp : Design a MPI program that uses blocking send/receive routines and nonblocking send/receive routines.
 CODE

 10.cpp : Multiply two square matrices (1000, 2000 or 3000 dimensions).
 Compare the performance of a squential and parallel algorithm using openMP.

+boyGirlCoach.c : A college has entered a competition with its teams of boys and girls (2 each).
+The head coach needs to communicate with all the players in some instances while in other cases he wants to exclusively talk to the boys or the girls.
+Using the MPI group communication paradigms implement this requirement and write a sample program to demonstrate the same.

+SumOfElementofArrUsingMPI : Design a MPI program to compute the sum of all the elements of an array which are distributed among multiple processes.
+Each process works on a portion of the array elements and the final result is gathered and printed.